 Details

-Port height vector for enabled input ports A, B and C. Parameters Height vector for inlets A, B, and C is a vector of values corresponding to the height of each input port, starting from port A. Each element of this vector must be greater than or equal to 0.
+Vector of port heights for enabled input ports A, B and C. The parameters Height vector for inlets A, B, and C is a vector of values corresponding to the height of each input port, starting with port A. Each element of this vector must be greater than or equal to 0.

 Dependencies

-To use this parameter, set the parameters to Number of inlets one of the values: 3.
+To use this parameter, set the Number of inlets parameters to the value of 3.

 Default value